 - Then you deduct the ESOP you already have which is 10%.

-Let’s look at the series-b math now.
+Let’s look at the series-b math now in the startup dilution calculator.
 All the math is the same as we have done before.
 You just dilute everyone by 25%.
 If you look at the ESOP total line you can see it adds up to 10%.

 Congrats, you have got through the dilution and ESOP math!
-It’s a lot to take in, but go through the model cell by cell and you can figure it out.
+It’s a lot to take in, but go through the startup dilution calculator cell by cell and you can figure it out.
 Yes, it’s boring but you need to learn.